illini-motorsports/wiki-user-adder/README.md

 ## Setup

+1. Enable Remote API access on the wiki.
+This should be disabled when not using the script - even though the API requires authentication, for best security practices it should not be accessible normally.
+This can be done in *Confluence administration --> Further Configuration*

-1. Download this repo to your computer, and install the dependencies:
+2. Download this repo to your computer, and install the dependencies:

     ```bash
     git clone https://github.com/illini-motorsports/    wiki-user-adder && cd wiki-user-adder